 Mixed media artwork involves more than one medium or material for one artwork.
-It’s where the artist hasn’t been confined to using just one medium but has used several to create their finished piece.
+Mixed media is the term used when the artist won’t choose just one medium but has used many to create their finished piece.

-Collage and sculpture are two of the most common art forms where a variety of mediums will be used.
-You can often see mixed media used in drawing and painting too.
+Collage and sculpture are two of the most common art forms where a variety of mediums are used.
+You can sometimes see mixed media used in drawing and painting too.